aminya/setup-cpp/README.md

 # Inside GitHub Actions

-Here is a complete cross-platform example that tests llvm and gcc.
-It also uses cmake, ninja, vcpkg, cppcheck, and ccache.
+Here is a complete cross-platform example that tests llvm, gcc, and msvc.
+It also uses cmake, ninja, vcpkg, and cppcheck.

 `.github/workflows/ci.yml`: